matteodelabre/vnsee/README.md

 ## Running

 You will first need a VNC server to connect to that is configured for the reMarkable resolution (1408 × 1872 pixels).
-This is an important limitation: if the server sends an incompatible resolution, the client will exit immediately.
-No image processing is done on this client for simplicity and efficiency reasons.
+This is an important limitation: if the server sends an incompatible resolution, this client will exit immediately because it does no image processing for simplicity and efficiency reasons.

 A common scenario is using the tablet as an external screen for the computer it is attached to through USB (or via Wi-Fi).
 For this scenario, you will need to start a VNC server on your computer.